Rants and Podcast

 Master the Basics First

-There has been a tremendous amount of noise in the media lately about the future of education and what it is going to take for the next generation to thrive economically.
-Within the noise nearly every prognosticator speaks about the urgency of teaching advanced technology and how that is the driver of success.
+There has been a lot of noise about the future of education and what it will take for the next generation to thrive economically.
+Within the noise many highlight the urgency to teach advanced technology and how STEM will be the driver of success.

-In similar fashion the basics are the foundations from which the minds of our youth will grow and some of the basic premises in life include:
+In similar fashion the BASICS are the foundations from which our youth will grow and they include:

-- The ability to proficiently read, write, do arithmetic and command one’s native language is more important that mastery of “Grand Theft Auto” and Java Script.
+- The ability to proficiently read, write, do arithmetic and command one’s native language is more important than mastery of “Grand Theft Auto” and Java Script.

-- To pilot a commercial airplane one needs to have mastered basic piloting skills, despite what Airbus engineers want folks to believe.
+- To pilot a commercial airplane one must master basic piloting skills, despite what Airbus engineers want folks to believe.
 Otherwise, the uncoupled approach into San Francisco will be challenging.

 - Cash is king.
 Credit is dangerous.